Ian Blackford: Election

 In January 2015, it was announced that Blackford would be the SNP candidate for Ross, Skye and Lochaber at the 2015 general election.
 The campaign attracted national attention because of its acrimony; Blackford objected to being called a "well-funded banker" and confronted incumbent MP Charles Kennedy in his office.
 Liberal Democrats accused Blackford of dog whistling about Kennedy's struggles with alcoholism.
 Leaflets were distributed telling voters "Why bottle it?
 Make a Change!", but the SNP denied responsibility for their distribution and condemned them.
 Former Liberal Democrat leader Menzies Campbell labelled the campaign, "far and away the most despicable I encountered in all my years in UK politics."
 However, Blackford said he was "proud" of the campaign and claimed there was "absolutely no issue" between himself and Kennedy before his death in June 2015.
 He received 20,119 votes and 48.1% of the vote, defeating Kennedy by 5,124 votes.

 Blackford was re-elected in 2017 with a smaller share of the vote but an increased majority.

 SNP Westminster leader

 He was re-elected at the 2017 general election.
 On 14 June 2017, he was elected as leader of the SNP Westminster Group, succeeding Angus Robertson who had lost his seat.
 Upon election, he chose not to take a £33,000 increase to his salary Robertson had taken, instead sending that money to staff wages.
 On 19 July he was appointed a member of the Privy Council.
 Additionally, he has served as a member of the secret Intelligence and Security Committee, which scrutinises the work of Britain's intelligence agencies.
 On 25 April 2019 it was reported that he had "stood down" from this role, to be "replaced by Stewart Hosie".

 Blackford announced his revised frontbench team on 7 January 2020, following the 2019 general election.

+In November 2020 during the COVID-19 pandemic, Blackford was accused of making an Anglophobic attack against an English-born photographer living in Scotland: Blackford falsely accused Ollie Taylor of breaching pandemic travel restrictions after he posted a photograph of the Northern Lights at Caithness on his Twitter profile, claiming that he lived in the south of England.
+Taylor had in fact moved to Caithness earlier in 2020.
+Other Twitter users accused Blackford of trying to organise a "pile on".
+Scottish Liberal Democrats leader Willie Rennie accused Blackford of bullying a private citizen and stoking anti-English sentiment in Scotland.
+Blackford apologised for his claims but insisted that he would "continue to stand up for my constituents" who "feel very strongly about the breaking of travel restrictions that we see across the Highlands and islands" (Blackford's constituency did not include Caithness).
+When questioned on Blackford's actions in the Scottish Parliament, First Minister and SNP leader Nicola Sturgeon said Blackford had "acted with grace and dignity".